SOCOMD/MODS/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Report an issue with ACE3
+about: Report an issue with the SOCOMD Modset
 labels: "bug, status:not started"
 ---